PIE vs PIH vs Melasma: The Complete Hyperpigmentation Guide for Brown & Black Skin

 Cause: Hormonal changes combined with UV exposure.
 Pregnancy, birth control, and hormone therapy are triggers.

 Who gets it: More common in women, darker skin types, and those with family history.
-Often appears during pregnancy or when starting hormonal birth control.
+Often appears during pregnancy or with hormonal changes.

 Timeline: Chronic condition requiring ongoing management.
-May fade after pregnancy or stopping hormones but often returns with sun exposure.
+May fade after pregnancy but often returns with sun exposure.

 Factor PIE PIH Melasma